 - Did you make any bubbling error?

-- Were you feeling tensed during those test hours?
+- Were you feeling tense during those test hours?
 If yes, then you must improve upon that.

 - How was your concentration?
 Were you distracted by small changes or disturbances in your surroundings?

 Try working out on these points in addition to your studies.
-Preparation and strategy both must be good for good results.
+Preparation and strategy both must be good to clear NTSE exam.

 Hope this helps.